 Paris World Games - Paris, France

-After a successful 4th edition in 2018, the Paris World Games are back for a 5th consecutive one which will be held, as always, in the French Capital, this time from July 7th to July 13th 2019.
+After a successful 6th edition in 2022, the Paris World Games are back for a 7th one which will be held, as always, in the French Capital, this time from July 9th to July 15th 2023.
+For the first time ever, the competition will coincide with the 14th of July – France’s National Day.

 With around 400 teams from 35 different nations, at first, the Paris World Cup was a dream between volunteers on football fields for many years with a club in the heart of the French capital, Pitray-Olier Paris.
 Meanwhile, Christophe and François Claret de Fleurieu participated every year to the biggest world youth football cup in Sweden, the Gothia Cup.
 Agents for various events, they also organized a tournament famous for its high level in football and for its good organization, the PO Paris Tournament.